 Christina H. Moon is a fashion studies scholar and anthropologist in the School of Art and Design History and Theory at Parsons School of Design, The New School.
 Her research looks at the social ties and cultural encounters between design worlds and manufacturing landscapes across Asia and the Americas, exploring the memory, migration, and labor of cultural workers.
 She writes on fashion, design and labor, material culture, social memory, the ephemeral and everyday, and ways of knowing and representing in ethnographic practice.
 She is a SSRC Transregional Research Junior Scholar Fellow (https://www.ssrc.org/programs/view/interasia-program/); GIDEST fellow (http://www.gidest.org/) and member of the India China Institute at The New School (http://www.indiachinainstitute.org/), and Fashion Praxis working group at Parsons (https://fashionpraxis.wordpress.com/).

 PhD, Anthropology, Yale University

 Asian American Studies Association, Association for Asian Studies, American Anthropological Association, Society for Cultural Anthropology, American Studies Association

-Design, labor and work; fashion culture industries; migration race ethnicity; material culture and cultural studies; fashion and the body; cities and urban ethnography; social and cultural theory, US and Asia.
+Design, labor and work; fashion culture industries; migration race ethnicity; material culture and cultural studies; fashion and the body; cities and urban ethnography; social and cultural theory, US and Asia, reading and writing.

 SSRC, GIDEST, Wenner-Gren Foundation, Kauffman Foundation, Fulbright Program, Korea Foundation